History of El Salvador in Timeline

 In 2006, El Salvador was the first country to ratify the Central America-Dominican Republic Free Trade Agreement (CAFTA) with the United States.

-2006: Remittances as percentage of GDP
+2006: Remittances as a percentage of GDP

-In 2006, remittances to El Salvador grew to $3.32 billion, approximately 16.2% of GDP.
+In 2006, remittances to El Salvador were $3.32 billion, approximately 16.2% of GDP.

-2008: Salvadorans Immigrated to the United States
+2008: Salvadorans in the United States

 2008: Service sector component of GDP

-March 2009: Mauricio Funes Elected President
+March 2009: Mauricio Funes Elected

-June 2009: Funes Inauguration
+June 2009: Mauricio Funes Inaugurated

-December 2009: Saca Expelled from ARENA
+December 2009: Saca Expelled and Forms GANA

 In December 2009, ARENA formally expelled Saca from the party.
-Saca then established his own party, the Grand Alliance for National Unity (GANA).
+Saca established his own party, the Grand Alliance for National Unity (GANA).

 2009: ARENA's electoral defeat

-2010: Contribution of metallic mining to GDP
+2010: Metallic mining contribution to GDP

-2010: Age Demographics
+2010: Age distribution

-In 2010, 32.1% of El Salvador's population was below the age of 15.
+In 2010 the percentage of El Salvador's population below the age of 15 was 32.1%.

-2010: Agriculture represents 11.2% of GDP
+2010: Agriculture component of GDP

 In 2010, agriculture represented 11.2% of El Salvador's GDP.

-2011: PDC and PCN Disbanded
+2011: Disbanding of PDC and PCN Parties

 In 2011, the Christian Democratic Party (PDC) and the National Conciliation Party (PCN) were disbanded by the Supreme Court.

-2011: Gang Members at Large
+2011: Gang Members Estimate

-In 2011, there were an estimated 25,000 gang members at large in El Salvador.
+In 2011, there were an estimated 25,000 gang members at large in El Salvador, with another 9,000 in prison.

 2012: Salvadoran Immigrants in the U.S.

-By 2012, there were about 2.0 million Salvadoran immigrants and Americans of Salvadoran descent in the U.S., making them the sixth largest immigrant group in the country.
+By 2012, there were about 2.0 million Salvadoran immigrants and Americans of Salvadoran descent in the U.S., making them the sixth-largest immigrant group in the country.

 2012: Highest Murder Rate